-The Small Business Administration’s (SBA) 8a Business Development Program Application starts the process for qualified applicants to seek approval from the SBA and join thousands of other disadvantaged businesses to increase their likelihood of getting more business revenues.
+The Small Business Administration’s (SBA) 8(a) business development (bd) program application starts the process for qualified applicants to seek approval from the SBA and join thousands of other disadvantaged businesses to increase their likelihood of getting more business revenues.

 The 8 a BD Program is a 9-year program initiated by Congress to aid small disadvantaged businesses to seek specific treatment under SBA regulations and gain benefits for federal government contracts.